Neremyx/News-Notifier-Chrome-Extension/README.md

    - Fetches news for selected categories
    - Shows a notification for the most recent article
    - Displays all articles in the Recent News section
+   - Caches news data locally for better performance

+2. Storage Management:

+   - Preferences (selected categories) are synced across devices
+   - News data, history, and cache are stored locally
+   - Efficient storage management to handle multiple categories
+   - Smart duplicate detection to avoid showing the same news twice

-2. News Updates:
+3. News Updates:
-   - News is cached for 1 hour due to NewsAPI limitations
+   - News is cached locally for 1 hour to optimize API usage
-   - New notifications only show for articles not previously shown
+   - New notifications show when browser opens or preferences change
-   - News history maintains the latest articles per category
+   - Each category shows its 5 most recent articles
+   - Articles can be filtered by category in the popup

 ## Permissions Used

-- `storage`: To save your preferences and news cache
+- `storage`:
+  - Sync storage: For user preferences (selected categories)
+  - Local storage: For news cache, history, and notification data
-- `notifications`: To show desktop notifications
+- `notifications`: To show desktop notifications for new articles
 - `activeTab`: To open news articles when clicked

 ## Development Notes